vmware/vic-product/docs/user_doc/vic_vsphere_admin/cmdline_login.md

 In the example above, <i>cert_folder</i> is either of the following locations:

   - The folder with the same name as the VCH, in the directory from which you ran `vic-machine create`.
-  - A folder that you specified in the `vic-machine create --cert-path` option.
+  - A folder that you specified in the `vic-machine create --tls-cert-path` option.

 ## Without Client Authentication ##